ozh/top_100_PHP_projects/README.md

 ### Disclaimer

 *Fun fact* : I know literally nothing about Ruby.
-The [code itself](https://github.com/ozh/top_100_PHP_projects/blob/master/parse.rb) was **100% generated** by [Github Copilot](https://copilot.github.com/).I typed the comments to indicate what I was trying to achieve, and all the code was written by the AI. *All.
+The [code itself](https://github.com/ozh/top_100_PHP_projects/blob/master/parse.rb) was **100% generated** by [Github Copilot](https://copilot.github.com/).
+I typed the comments to indicate what I was trying to achieve, and all the code was written by the AI. *All.
 The.
 Code*.
 Isn't it amazing ? 🤩

 ### License